Continental Rummy: Incomplete hands and games

 If all players agree, a game may be suspended between hands and later resumed, but only if all players are available when play resumes, and only if the game resumes in the same calendar year as it started.
 Players must be seated in the same relative positions to each other when the game resumes.

 Any player not finishing a full game (one or more hands not played to completion) will post a game total equal to the sum of the two highest complete game totals posted by other players in that game.
 If two other complete game totals are not available in that game, all statistics for that game are discarded.
 Similarly, any player not providing a score for a particular hand that he or she played will post a score equal to the sum of the two highest scores posted by other players for that hand.
 If two other scores are not available in that hand, the hand is re-played.

 Play out of turn

 If a player going out of turn is not stopped before discarding, it stands as a play in turn and intervening players lose their turns.
-If the player out of turn has chosen to take the top card of the stock pile, it is too late for rectification after the player has added that card to his or her hand.
+If the player out of turn has chosen to take the top card of the stock pile, it is too late for rectification after the player has added that card to their hand.

 If it is not too late, as defined, to correct the error, the offender restores the card drawn, takes back any cards that he or she may have played, and play then reverts to the correct person, the rule Illegal Draw may apply.